trinodb/trino/presto-docs/src/main/sphinx/security/ldap.rst

 LDAP Authentication
 ===================

-Presto can be configured to enable frontend LDAP authentication over HTTPS for clients, such as the :ref:`cli_ldap`, or the JDBC and ODBC drivers.
+Trino can be configured to enable frontend LDAP authentication over HTTPS for clients, such as the :ref:`cli_ldap`, or the JDBC and ODBC drivers.
 At present, only simple LDAP authentication mechanism involving username and password is supported.
-The Presto client sends a username and password to the coordinator, and the coordinator validates these credentials using an external LDAP service.
+The Trino client sends a username and password to the coordinator, and the coordinator validates these credentials using an external LDAP service.

-To enable LDAP authentication for Presto, configuration changes are made on the Presto coordinator.
+To enable LDAP authentication for Trino, configuration changes are made on the Trino coordinator.
 No changes are required to the worker configuration;
 only the communication from the clients to the coordinator is authenticated.
-However, if you want to secure the communication between Presto nodes with SSL/TLS configure :doc:`/security/internal-communication`.
+However, if you want to secure the communication between Trino nodes with SSL/TLS configure :doc:`/security/internal-communication`.

-Presto Server Configuration
+Trino Server Configuration
 ---------------------------

-Presto Coordinator Node Configuration
+Trino Coordinator Node Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Access to the Presto coordinator should be through HTTPS.
+Access to the Trino coordinator should be through HTTPS.
 You can do that by creating a :ref:`server_java_keystore` on the coordinator.

-You also need to make changes to the Presto configuration files.
+You also need to make changes to the Trino configuration files.
 LDAP authentication is configured on the coordinator in two parts.
 The first part is to enable HTTPS support and password authentication in the coordinator's ``config.properties`` file.
 The second part is